sam-packer/Portfolio/src/content/blog/understanding-how-rendering-works-in-web-development.md

 import ContactForm from "../components/ContactForm.svelte";
 ---

-<h2 class="page-title">Contact</h2>
+<h2>Contact</h2>
-<p class="text-base">Thank you for reaching out!
+<p>Thank you for reaching out!
 You may contact me using this form below.
 I will get back to you
     shortly.
 You may also contact me on LinkedIn as well.</p>

 <ContactForm client:load/>